What Is Pooled Distribution? Benefits and Challenges

 The final hurdle to an effective pooled distribution platform is locating the right carriers to agree to this concept.
 Some LTL carriers don't get involved with the multiple-stop concept of pooled distribution for one reason or another.
 Others simply see it as a poor financial decision.
 In the end, if the local group doesn't have the right carriers to move their pooled shipments, it becomes a moot point.

-One way to avoid all of the hurdles or risks associated with pooled distribution is to work with a third-party logistics company that offers this service to their clients.
-An established 3PL like Redwood Logistics has dealt with all of these risks and created plans to minimize the challenges.
+The most effective way to avoid all of the hurdles or risks associated with pooled distribution is to work with Redwood Logistics.
+Redwood Logistics has dealt with all of these risks and created plans to minimize the challenges.
 We maintain solid relationships with carriers who see pooled distribution as an opportunity for growth and continued business.
+See our case studies for examples of how we've helped businesses overcome these challenges.
 Additionally, we can help locate local shipping partners for you!

 If you'd like to learn more about how your business can benefit by activating a pooled distribution network, reach out to Redwood Logistics today.